Hildebrand Law, P.C. mobile logo

 Nor did anything indicate that Michael bought the lottery ticket in reliance on his marriage ending on February 10.
 Rather, Michael had been playing the lottery every week for 20 years.
 Reliance is an essential part of the doctrine of estoppel and is wholly lacking in this case.
 The Court of Appeals affirmed the trial court’s award of half of Michael’s lottery winnings to Bonita.

 If you need information about community property lottery winnings in a divorce in Arizona, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce attorneys have over 100 years of combined experience successfully representing clients in divorce cases in Arizona.
+Our Arizona divorce attorneys have decades of combined experience successfully representing clients in divorce cases in Arizona.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.